 Pathways To Green Card Success For The Immigrant Fiancé Of A U.S. Citizen

-Recently, a young unmarried couple, Alejandro and Lee, visited my immigration office in San Bernardino to explore their immigration options.
+Recently, a young unmarried couple, Alejandro and Lee, visited my immigration office to explore their immigration options.

 Lee was from China, and she was here on a student visa.
 Alejandro was a U.S. citizen.
 They had met in college in Houston.
 They were both graduate students.

-They had heard about applying for a K-1 visa through Alejandro’s mother, but they were unclear if that path presented the wisest solution for them.
+They had heard about applying for a K-1 visa but they were unclear if that process presented the wisest solution for them.